M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Event-Handlers.md

 ## EventHandlerAttribute

 The `EventHandlerAttribute` attribute marks the following method to be executed when a specific M-Files event occurs.
 Almost all document vault events can be handled.
-Information about the object being processed (e.g. being checked in) is available in `env.ObjVe` and `env.ObjVerEx`, if appropriate.
+Information about the object being processed (e.g. being checked in) is available in `env.ObjVer` and `env.ObjVerEx`, if appropriate.

 ```csharp
 [EventHandler(MFEventHandlerType.MFEventHandlerBeforeCheckInChanges)]